exporl/apex-documentation/scripting/index.md

     getResult();    // returns string
 ```

-When the user has finished answering, should be called.
+When the user has finished answering, `api.answered()` should be called.

 ### HtmlAPI <a name="htmlapi"/>